codebar/tutorials/version-control/set-up/tutorial.md

 ## Introduction to Git and GitHub
 -----
-Now that we know what Version Control is, let's get set-up with Git and Github on our system and make sure we're ready to start creating our own projects and contributing to others.
+Now that we know what Version Control is, let's get set-up with Git and Github.
+By the end of this tutorial we'll have installed Git, set-up a Github account, created SSH keys that we can use to authenticate between the two, then finally created and cloned a repository for us to start working on our own projects and contributing to others.

 ## Install and Set-up Git
 Install command line Git for your operating system ([OS X](https://sourceforge.net/projects/git-osx-installer/), [Windows](http://msysgit.github.io/) or [Linux](https://git-scm.com/download/linux)) and open a terminal / command prompt.